milahu/p2p-killerapp/readme.md

   - every peer can relay contents from other peers
 - cachenet
   - every peer can cache contents from other peers
+- uncensorednet
+  - uncensored source of information
+  - censorship-resistant hosting of all contents (yes also illegal contents)